chabanova-ekaterina/TXT/README.md

 ```
 ID: BR-6
-Title: Slider in the banner under the graph when combined"
+Title: Slider in the banner under the graph when combined
-Severity: Minor"
+Severity: Minor
-Priority: Low"
+Priority: Low
-Precondition: Open the site on the main page, Scroll to the Trading calculator"
+Precondition: Open the site on the main page, Scroll to the Trading calculator
-Environment: OS: Windows 10 Pro 19042.1415; Chrome 109.0.5414.120"
+Environment: OS: Windows 10 Pro 19042.1415; Chrome 109.0.5414.120
 STR (Steps to restore):
                         1. Set the left slider in an arbitrary place, except for the leftmost position
                         2. Move the right slider to it